 The pressure in the inflatable seal must be completely relieved to prevent any damage to the seal.
+Also, check that the security pin is disengaged from the receptacle so it does not stop slide-out movement.

-When air pressure is relieved using the shutoff valve, the normal extending and retracting operation cycle is disabled, for that reason the slide-out cannot be moved with the handheld control.
+When air pressure is relieved using the shut-off valve, the normal extending and retracting operation cycle is disabled, for that reason the slide-out cannot be moved with the handheld control.

-INFLATABLE SEAL RELIEVING SHUT-OFF VALVE
+INFLATABLE SEAL RELIEVING SHUT-OFF VALVE 26098

-- 4. To move the slide-out, use a cordless power drill with a 3/8" hexagonal bit on the shaft extension of the slide-out motor. - 5.
-Rotate the slide-out motor shaft extension with the power drill until the slide-out comes to its opened position. - 6.
-Once the slide-out is lined up to its opened position, remove the tool from the motor.
+- 4. To move the slide-out, use a cordless power drill with a 3/8" hexagonal bit on the shaft extension of the slide-out motor. - Rotate the slide-out motor shaft extension with the cordless power drill until the slideout comes to its opened position. - Once the slide-out is lined up to its opened position, remove the tool from the motor shaft extension.